The Entrapment Defense in Michigan: What You Need to Know

-In criminal law, entrapment is when a law enforcement agent induces a person to commit a criminal offense that the person would have otherwise been unlikely to commit.
-If the crime is promoted by a private person who has no connection to law enforcement, that is not entrapment.
-Suppose a person was induced to commit a crime and was not otherwise predisposed to commit that offense.
-In that case, they will need a zealous criminal lawyer with experience and success with the entrapment defense.
+In criminal law, entrapment is when a law enforcement agent induces a person to commit a criminal offense that the person would not ordinarily commit.
+If police or law enforcement agents induce someone to commit a crime they were not predisposed to commit, they are innocent.
+Entrapment is a complete and total defense resulting in a dismissal or not guilty verdict.
+Few Michigan criminal defense lawyers have extensive experience and a track record of success with the Michigan entrapment defense.

-The rationale of entrapment is to deter law enforcement from engaging in inappropriate behavior by inducing a person not already considering the commission of a crime, to engage in criminal activity.
-Some deception on behalf of the police is acceptable.
-However, the police cannot use fraud to entice a person to commit a crime that they were previously unwilling to commit.
-If the person is already planning or willing to commit a crime and the police just supplied the opportunity, that is not entrapment.
+The rationale of entrapment is to deter law enforcement from inducing people, not already considering the commission of a crime, to engage in criminal activity.
+Some deception on behalf of the police is legal and acceptable under state and federal law.
+However, the police cannot entice a person to commit a crime they are not inclined to commit.
+If the person is planning or willing to commit a crime and the police just supplied the opportunity, that is not entrapment.

 Most states require a defendant to raise the defense of entrapment.
-Entrapment is not a constitutional defense; it is statutory and not available in all states.
+Entrapment is not a constitutional defense; it is statutory and unavailable in all states.
 Michigan allows for a defense lawyer to raise the issue of entrapment on a felony or misdemeanor.
-Study after study shows that Michigan jurors are reluctant to buy into an entrapment defense.
-Successful lawyers defending against entrapment know what it takes to persuade a jury into seeing when police use improper tactics to coerce or trick someone into committing a crime.
+Studies show that judges and jurors are reluctant to entertain an entrapment defense.
+Successful lawyers employing the entrapment defense in Michigan know what it takes to present a compelling case and persuade a judge or jury to see that police use improper tactics to coerce or trick someone into committing a crime.

 - If law enforcement officers appealed to the defendant’s sympathy,